-Have you been browsing Facebook recently, only to see a post in Swedish or French that you don’t understand, with a ‘translate’ button underneath?
+Have you been browsing Facebook recently, only to see a post in Swedish or Norwegian that you don’t understand, with a ‘translate’ button underneath?
 Whether you’ve noticed or not, this is a great new function sites such as Facebook, YouTube and Twitter have integrated into their sites, and goes a long way to bridging the language gap for those of us interacting on a social level.

 Chinese app WeChat is a messaging app that also allows for instant messages to be translated.

 One of the most notable advances in human translation comes from consumer-focused machine translation (also referred to as simply ‘MT’) such as Google Translate, which can quickly translate a piece of text if you’re in a hurry.
 These MTs are improving and advancing all the time, with Google Translation having made noticeable inroads since its initial introduction.
 Ebay is also attempting to get a foot in, and purchased start-up AppTek (which specialises in MT) back in June.
 However, although we can, more often than not, get the gist of a piece of text, we cannot yet rely on these services for anything near a professional translation.